freelawproject/courtlistener/docker/task-server/README.md

 to test things, or to avoid running all the other bits and pieces needed by the full docker-compose file.
 When you launch the image associated with this DockerFile, you will run one Celery worker.
-This is *fine* for development, but if you want more than one, you should use the compose file, which will can launch as many as hundreds of workers at a time.
+This is *fine* for development, but if you want more than one, you should use the compose file, which can launch as many as hundreds of workers at a time.

 To run the image described in the DockerFile, run something like: